Resource Management Act 1991

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 149D: Minister may instruct EPA to delay giving public notice pending application for additional consents
+149D: Minister may instruct EPA to delay giving public notice pending application for additional consents, or

-or “The Minister can tell the EPA to wait before telling everyone about a decision if more permissions are needed for a project.”
+"The Minister can ask the EPA to wait before telling the public about a proposal if more approvals are needed."

 Minister may make direction in relation to matter: How matter processed if direction made to refer matter to board of inquiry or court